kpatel5797/MarkingMenu/README.md

 This MarkingMenu class implementation only supports 2 levels and works with clicking the mouse (not dragging).

 The program uses MVC architechture.

+To run the application, just enter the commands gradle build, gradle run, gradle clean on the command line.